 Did you know that sales reps spend, on average, more than 400 hours per year searching for the right content?
 Content and assets play a key role in the sales enablement process.

 You enable your sales reps with highly targeted content that speaks to a prospect’s biggest concerns at various points in the sales cycle.
 That is the principle that sales enablement is based on.

 With a handful of different personas, each going through 7-8 different steps in the sales process, that can mean a lot of content that you have to create and manage.

 Creating that much content can be difficult.
-You’ll want a system in place that not only handles the project management side of things but helps you to organize your assets once they are complete.
+You’ll want a system that handles the project management side of things and helps you organize your assets once they are complete.

 Asset management and organization is critical for sales enablement success.
 Your teams need to be able to access the right content at the right time when engaging in sales.
 Giving them a system to do so is critical.